Immunization Storage and Handling

 - Be able to reset/clear the maximum and minimum readings

-Healthcare providers can request a maximum-minimum thermometer at no cost from the Health Unit when ordering publicly funded vaccine.
+Healthcare providers can request a maximum-minimum thermometer at no cost from the Health Unit when ordering publicly funded immunizations.
 Alternatively, providers can source and purchase their own thermometers with enhanced features (e.g. with a larger display).

 Guidance for setting up a maximum-minimum thermometer